vsoch/spack-package-action/README.md

 # Spack Package Action

-Can we build and release a spack package alongside a repository?
+Can we build and release a spack package alongside a repository, either in binary or container form?
 Let's find out!

+## Package Binary Build

 The goals of this action will be to:

-## Package Binary Build

  - build of local package.py, a core package.py, or a package.py from another spack repos repository.
  - choice of spack version or branch to use